arashnm80/arashnm80.github.io/handbook/me.md

 first priority is me. my life, my time, my health, my need, my desire, my choice, my feeling, ...

-for most of my life i've always been thinking about others, their right, their feeling, what's best for them, ... and i kind of lost myself in this process.
+for most of my life i've always been thinking about others, their right, their feeling, what's best for them, ... and i kind of lost myself in this process. it's time to abandon the past and live for myself.

 i want to be myself and live a life i can be proud of. i want to do things and live for myself not for the world and others.